 - National policies: The governments in the countries that make up the top 10 have a national broadband strategy.
 These countries consider broadband access a political priority and provide a framework for the Internet infrastructure.
 The United States does not have a comprehensive broadband strategy, leaving such decisions to corporations and utility companies [source: Bleha].

-To learn more about the Internet, follow the links on the next page.
+To learn more about the Internet, follow the links below.